 We also had someone out to give us an estimate on central air.
 Thank the lord.
 But of course the weather is back into the 70’s and I can cook again.
-I know summer is typically about grilling recipes, when the weather dips to cooler and more manageable temps, I will use my oven.
+Summer is typically about grilling recipes, however when the weather dips to cooler and more manageable temps, I will use my oven.
 Especially for these cheesy beef enchiladas verde.

 The first time I made these, my family fell in love with them.
 I’m sure it had something to do with all the cheese and the fact that they’re pretty darn delicious.
 But I already knew they like salsa verde-anything because of this tortilla casserole.
 So I took my recipe for lighter chicken enchiladas and swapped out the chicken for beef and chipotle for homemade salsa verde, and these easy and cheesy enchiladas were born.

 The perfect dinner for any night of the week.

 To make these cheesy beef enchiladas verde you will need:

 - ground beef

 - all-purpose flour